 Kahir Lalji is a community champion and non-profit leader.
 Inspired by caring for his grandparents, Kahir dedicated the last 15+ years of his life to supporting the quality of life of older adults – always attempting to ensure the representation of traditionally underserved populations.
-He is the Provincial Director of Population Health with the United Way of the Lower Mainland and the Executive Director of the United Way Southern Interior BC.
+He is the Provincial Director, Government Relations & Programs with the United Way of the Lower Mainland and the Executive Director of the United Way Southern Interior BC.

 Kahir is a Gerontologist with a Masters of Gerontology from Simon Fraser University, and also has a fellowship in developmental leadership and evaluation.
 He is on the Advisory Board of Aging 2.0, the President of the Board of Directors for British Columbia Original Minds Association.
 Kahir also serves on the Board of Directors for HelpAge Canada and BC211 and is a Member on the Aga Khan Health Board for Canada.